SP Music Management represent Hazell Dean as a booking agent.

 Hazell continues to perform live around the world (South Africa, Japan, and back to South Africa for REWIND in February 2015) and took part in Pete Waterman’s “Life in Song” at The Royal Festival Hall, London on 29th July 2015.
 A celebration of the musical history of The Hitman himself.

 Hazell joined REWIND The 80s Festival – the world’s biggest 80s music festival, appearing at the three UK festivals during July and August 2016.

 On the 20th March 2017 Hazell joined her 80’s peers in support of Comic Relief, and performed a classic Dean & Ware version of “Searchin‘” live on Radio 2 “Hits of The 80’s” hosted by Radio 1’s Scott Mills to give encouragement to Sara Cox during her epic 24 hour Dance-a-thon, which raised over £ ONE MILLION for charities in the UK and abroad.

-Hazell is delighted to be joining “Lets Rock – The RETRO Festival” in 2018, as part of the line-up for The Retrobates Party Live.
+Hazell joined “Lets Rock – The RETRO Festival” in 2018, as part of the line-up for The Retrobates Party Live.

 Hazell has over the last 30 years appeared at, and continues continues to perform at Gay Pride celebrations all over the world.

 This is why Hazell Dean remains an iconic Disco Diva.